Code-Institute-Submissions/ms1-the_rolls/README.md

 [Animate.css](https://animate.style/) This external css file was used for the slide in and fade in animations used for the Henry Royce quote.

-[Hover.css](https://ianlunn.github.io/Hover/) This external css file was used for the underlne from left animation used on the navigation links.
+[Hover.css](https://ianlunn.github.io/Hover/) This external css file was used for the underlne from center animation used on the navigation links.

 ## Code
 [How to Online](https://www.howtoonlinetips.com/hide-google-map-top-bar-embedded-header/).
 Used inspiration from the code on this site to hide the header on the embedded google map.